Careers360 Logo

 3. NCERT Exemplar Class 10 Science Solutions Chapter 1-Long Answer

-4. NCERT Exemplar Class 10 Science Chapter 1 Overview:
+4. Important Question From NCERT Exemplar Class 10 Science Chapter 1

-5. NCERT Class 10 Science Exemplar Solutions for Other Chapters:
+7. NCERT Class 10 Science Exemplar Solutions for Other Chapters

 Our subject experts have provided the solutions with easy-to-follow step-by-step explanations so that the students can build strong conceptual knowledge.
 The NCERT exemplar solutions follow the CBSE 2025 syllabus to properly train students for their board exams and their performances in competitive examinations.

-These exemplar solutions will help the students to build a deeper understanding of the topics covered.
-The complete set of NCERT Solutions for Class 10 serves as a tool to improve practice and problem-solving abilities and to deliver improved academic performance.
+These NCERT Exemplar solutions of class 10 will help the students to build a deeper understanding of the topics covered.
+The complete set of solutions serves as a tool to improve practice and problem-solving abilities and to deliver improved academic performance.
 Students who use these resources feel more confident in science classes and achieve better grades.

 Let us look into some of the questions and their solutions to get a proper understanding of the chapter.